FAQ List

 I am trying to access an event I paid for, but I'm getting a message that says "We're sorry, this page isn't available."

-Rather than clicking the orange button that says "Join the Event" or "View the Event," please enter the Zoom meeting by clicking on the direct Zoom link in your confirmation or reminder email from Eventbrite.
+Rather than clicking the orange button that says "Join the Event" or "View the Event," please enter the Zoom meeting by clicking on the direct Zoom link in your reminder email from Eventbrite.

 Will recordings of virtual events be made available?